Carlo Ginzburg: Work

 In The Night Battles and Ecstasies, Ginzburg traced a complex path from certain European witch persecutions to the benandanti and a wide variety of practices which he describes as evidence of a substrate of shamanic cults in Europe.
 His 1999 work, The Judge and the Historian, sought to expose injustice in the trial of Adriano Sofri, but failed to win a new trial.
 His book was not only about Sofri but was also a general reflection on the scientific methods used by a historian, and their similarity to the work of a judge, who also has to correlate testimonies with material evidence in order to deduce what really happened.
 Thus, he explains how the judicial model of early historiography made it focus on easily verifiable facts, resulting in studies that centred on individuals or on what Lucien Febvre and Marc Bloch called in the Annales d'histoire économique et sociale an "evenemential history".
 In his book History, Rhetoric, and Proof (1999), he contrasts the ancient rhetoric of Aristotle with the modern rhetoric of Nietzsche.
+One of his last essays, The Bond of Shame, argued that shame can reveal a deeper sense of belonging than love.
+Ginzburg wrote, "the country one belongs to is not ... the one you love but the one you are ashamed of".
+He argued that when a country's crimes or failures make us feel shame, it is because we identify with it and regard ourselves as part of its story.
+The wrongdoing feels partly "ours" even if we did not personally commit it.
+Without that connection, we would simply condemn it as outsiders.

+Personal life and death

+Ginzburg's first marriage, which ended in divorce, was to fellow historian Anna Rossi-Doria; they had two children, one of whom is writer Lisa Ginzburg.
+He later married Luisa Ciammitti.

+Ginzburg died in the early hours of 17 June 2026, at the age of 87, in Bologna, where he had spent his last years.